nitrogenlabs/slate/source/includes/_commas.md

   // does nothing
 }

-// good (note that a comma must not appear after a "rest" element) const createHero = ( firstName, lastName,
+// Good (note that a comma must not appear after a "rest" element) const createHero = ( firstName, lastName,